thi-ng/umbrella/README.md

 ### Generative art projects

-Several generative art projects by [Karsten Schmidt on fx(hash)](https://www.fxhash.xyz/u/toxi) have been created exclusively with libraries from this collection.
+Several generative art projects by [Karsten Schmidt on fx(hash)](https://www.fxhash.xyz/u/toxi) were created exclusively with libraries from this collection.

 | De/Frag series                                                                                         |                                                                                                    |                                                                                                        |
 |--------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|